-The stacked imaging data of WFST are a valuable legacy to exploit the Milky Way, galaxy formation and cosmology, of which the feasibility has been demonstrated by previous surveys.
-The WFST $u$-band covers the Balmer emission that serves as an indicator of the mass accretion rate, and other broad bands are requisite to measure the extinction.
+The stacked imaging data of WFST are a valuable legacy for exploiting the Milky Way, galaxy formation, and cosmology, of which the feasibility has been demonstrated by previous surveys.
+The WFST $u$-band covers the Balmer emission that serves as an indicator of the mass accretion rate, and other broad bands are required to measure the extinction.
 The 2-3 magnitude deeper photometry (in $r$ band) of WFST than Pan-STARRS1 will improve the 3D dust mapping of the Galaxy and help pin down the number of dwarf galaxies in the vicinity of the Milky Way, rendering a direct test of the long-standing ``missing satellite'' problem.

-Progress in the exploration of galaxy formation and cosmology relies not only on data quality, but also the amount of data.
-WFST will yield about 3PB imaging data in total six years, as a result of scanning 8000 square degrees in the WFS at a depth similar to that of DES, and 1000 square degree in the DHS at a depth similar to HSC SSP.
-As mentioned in Sec.~\ref{section_6}, the release of the final 6-year WFST survey data promise to place remarkably improved constraints on galaxy-halo connection, cluster characterization and cosmology.
-The legacy shape catalog to be combined with other survey data (e.g., KiDS, DES, HSC SSP and upcoming survey projects) or even further with BAO, SNe Ia, time-delay and CMB measurements will facilitate a joint analysis anticipated to tighten a variety of cosmological constraints.
+Progress in the exploration of galaxy formation and cosmology is based not only on data quality but also on the amount of data.
+WFST will yield about 3PB imaging data in total six years, as a result of scanning 8000 square degrees in the WFS at a depth similar to that of DES, and 1000 square degrees in the DHS at a depth similar to HSC SSP.
+As mentioned in Sect.~\ref{section_6}, the release of the final 6-year WFST survey data promise to place remarkably improved constraints on galaxy-halo connection, cluster characterization, and cosmology.
+The legacy shape catalog to be combined with other survey data (e.g., KiDS, DES, HSC SSP and upcoming survey projects) or even further with BAO, SNe Ia, time-delay, and CMB measurements will facilitate a joint analysis anticipated to tighten a variety of cosmological constraints.

-In conclusion, WFST is constructed at a site with premier observing conditions on the northern hemisphere.
-Once commissioned, this dedicated survey facility will yield massive data products that, in combination with future spectroscopic surveys of the northern sky (e.g. LAMOST II and MUST), promise to make a major step forward in time domain astronomy that will further benefit the entire astronomical community.
+In summary, WFST will be located in a site with good observing conditions on the northern hemisphere.
+Once commissioned, this dedicated survey facility will yield massive data products that, in combination with future spectroscopic surveys of the northern sky (e.g. LAMOST II and MUST), promise to make a major step forward in time-domain astronomy that will further benefit the entire astronomical community.